-Compensation and Management Development Committee Chairman
+Director since March 2011 Chairman, Compensation and Management Development Committee

-Louis Caldera is a private investor and corporate director.
-Since 2021, Louis has served as a director of Meritage Homes Corporation and of Granite Construction, Inc. He also serves as a senior advisor to Belay Associates, LLC, a private equity firm, and its Everest Consolidator Acquisition Corp.
+Louis Caldera works as a private investor and corporate director.
+He has served as a Senior Lecturer of Business Administration at Harvard Business School since July 2023.
+Since 2021, Louis has served as a director of Meritage Homes Corporation and of Granite Construction, Inc. He also serves as a senior advisor to Belay Associates, LLC, a private equity firm, and its affiliate Everest Consolidator Acquisition Corporation.
 From September 2018 to June 2021, Louis served as a distinguished adjunct professor of law at American University Washington College of Law and from September 2016 to June 2018 as a professor of leadership and a senior fellow of the George Washington University Cisneros Hispanic Leadership Institute.
 Louis served as Secretary of the Army in the Clinton Administration and as an assistant to the president and director of the White House Military Office in the Obama Administration.
 He also served as president of The University of New Mexico from August 2003 to February 2006 and as vice chancellor of the California State University from 2001 to 2003.
 Louis began his career as an Army officer, corporate lawyer and California state legislator.
 Louis is a former director of Career Education Corp.
 (March 2013 to October 2015), DallasNews Corporation (December 2007 to January 2009), Belo Corp.
 (July 2001 to February 2008), IndyMac Bancorp, Inc. (May 2002 to August 2008), and Southwest Airlines Company (March 2003 to January 2009).
 Louis is the co-founder and co-chair of the Presidents' Alliance on Higher Education and Immigration and serves on the board of the Latino Corporate Directors Association.